valgaze/speedybot/examples/lambda/README.md

-# SpeedyBot on AWS Lambda
+# [QUICKSTART] λ Deploy your bot to a "serverless" AWS Lambda Function

-Note: This example uses the **[Serverless Stack (SST)](https://serverless-stack.com/)** toolchain for provisioning, deployment of infrastructure.
-SST is built on top of a version **[AWS Cloud Development Kit (cdk)](https://aws.amazon.com/cdk/)** and makes it possible to express your infrastructure needs as spec/code.
+- This example uses the **[Serverless Stack (SST)](https://serverless-stack.com/)** toolchain for provisioning, deployment of infrastructure.

+- SST is built on top of a version **[AWS Cloud Development Kit (cdk)](https://aws.amazon.com/cdk/)** and makes it possible to express your infrastructure needs as spec/code.
 SST is definitely not required, but is the quickest route to a serverless deployment.

-SpeedyBot has been built with serverless in mind from the beginning-- serverless infrastructure is "asleep" until you need it.
-Start-up times are fast enough to interact with the chat client withot timing out.
+- SpeedyBot has been built with serverless in mind from the beginning-- serverless infrastructure is "asleep" until you need it.
+Start-up times are generally fast enough to interact with the chat client withot timing out.
+Check out the **[Worker sample](https://speedybot.js.org/examples/worker/README)** for a fast-loading V8 Isolate without the overhead of a container

 ## 1) Fetch repo & install dependencies